Musk says he can't get fair trial in California, wants Texas

 The shareholder lawsuit stems from Musk’s tweets in August 2018 when he said he had sufficient financing to take Tesla private at $420 a share, an announcement that caused heavy volatility in Tesla’s share price.

+The shareholders’ attorneys did not immediately respond to a request for comment.

-In a victory for the shareholders last spring, Judge Edward Chen ruled that the tweets were false and reckless.
+In a victory for the shareholders last spring, Judge Edward Chen ruled that Musk’s tweets were false and reckless.

-The filing by Musk’s attorneys also notes that Twitter has laid off about 1,000 residents in the San Francisco area since he purchased the company in late October.
+The filing by his attorneys also notes that Twitter has laid off about 1,000 residents in the San Francisco area since he purchased the company in late October.

 “A substantial portion of the jury pool … is likely to hold a personal and material bias against Mr. Musk as a result of recent layoffs at one of his companies as individual prospective jurors — or their friends and relatives — may have been personally impacted,” the filing said.